pipobscure/pipobscure/_posts/2014-07-11-totallyfubar-i-have-a-physics-textbook-from.markdown

 ---
 layout: post
-title: "> I have a physics textbook from before the electron was discovered and they just sound so frustrated it’s hilarious"
+title: "I have a physics textbook from before the electron was discovered and they just sound so frustrated it’s hilarious"
 date: 2014-07-11 07:01:26 Z
 tags: []